swiftredvox/slipstream/README.md

 ## License
 This work is released under [CC0 1.0 Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/).
 You may copy, modify, and use it for any purpose without permission.
-Attribution is appreciate, but not required.
+Attribution is appreciated, but not required.
 Enjoy!